chuniee0126/sudoku/README.md

-# Sudoku Solver
+﻿# Sudoku Solver

 Sudoku.out is a 9 by 9 Sudoku matrix solving program that was developed by JeongHwan Kim(21400181), ChunMyung Park(21400337), HoYoon Choi(21600744)

-Programming assignment #1 for Discrete Mathematics class, Handon University.
+Programming assignment #1 for Discrete Mathematics class, Handong University.

 ## Build status